-Combined with the sparkling quartz crystals may be shell fragments and coral limestone fossils and organic matter which lend different colors to the sand.
+Combined with the sparkling quartz crystals may be shell fragments, coral limestone fossils and organic matter, which lend different colors to the sand.
 Beach sand along the southeast Florida coast and the Keys is often composed more of coral and mollusk shell fragments than of quartz crystals.

 White Sand Beaches in Florida

-Northwest Florida has some of the purest whitest sand anywhere in the state.
-Its dazzling crystals are nearly pure quartz resulting in soft fluffy sand that is a pleasure to walk on.
+Northwest Florida has some of the purest, whitest sand anywhere in the state.
+Its dazzling crystals are nearly pure quartz, resulting in soft fluffy sand that's a pleasure to walk on.

 Gray and Black Sand Beaches in Florida